wenlzhang/obsidian-task-chat/docs/STATUS_CATEGORIES.md

 - Proper status symbol display
 - Recommended for best appearance

-**DataView:**
+**Datacore:**
-- Status categories work with DataView queries
+- Status categories work with Datacore queries
-- Can filter by status in DataView
+- Can filter by status in queries

 ## Examples